NightDevilPT/task-management/README.md

 Of course.
 This is a crucial planning step.
 Here's a comprehensive list of API routes you'll need to build for your Task Management System, organized by module.

+# Task Management System
+This document lists all planned API routes for the Task Management System, organized by module.
+Each route includes its implementation status.

+---

 ## Authentication Routes (`/api/auth/[...]`)
 | Method | Endpoint | Description | Status |
 | :--- | :--- | :--- | :--- |